RegardsOss/RegardsOss.github.io/regards-installation-manual.md

 ### 5\.3 Gateway

 The Gateway is the secured entry point to the REGARDS system.
 It assure the authentication system by providing an authentication Service Provider (SP) and redirect the REGARDS services requests to the installed microservices.
-This component assure the load-balancing in order to redirect requests to the currently less-used microservice.
+This component assure the load-balancing in order to redirect requests to the less current use microservice.

 ### 5\.4 Frontend